Best Broker for Recurring Investing in Europe

 Recurring buys

 Buy the same small ETF set on the same date each month.
-Automation helps — but a strict manual routine works equally well.
+Automation helps — but a strict manual routine works equally well if you follow it without exception.

 The UCITS default: most EU retail investors use UCITS ETFs instead of US-domiciled ones due to PRIIPs regulations.
 Confirm which wrapper your broker supports in your country before building your recurring setup around specific tickers.
 See: UCITS vs US ETFs — full guide.